Benefits Of Adding Variety in Tennis Training

-Some people prefer consistency, so do the same things all the time then often wonder why they are not improving.
-Others jump from tennis program to another without allowing the body time to adapt.
+Some people prefer consistency, so they do the same things all the time and then wonder why they are not improving.
+Others jump from one tennis program to another without allowing the body time to adapt.

 Whatever your "training personality", it is vital for long-term development (at any age) and performance to phase the tennis training you do.
-Often known as tennis periodization, phase training is as important as your actual tennis exercises.
+Often known as tennis periodization, phasing your training is as important as your actual tennis exercises.
 This is how it works ...

 TENNIS TRAINING PERIODISATION

 General: High training volume and low intensity.
-Focus is on endurance and strength.
+The focus is on endurance and strength.
 Your tennis training can be general and non-tennis specific at the start (cross-training).
-This is a good time to work on tennis training techniques.
+This is a good time to work on tennis training techniques on the court.

 Ratio: 30 percent on the court, 70 percent off-court training; Phase length: 4–6 weeks